03 September 2024

 1979

-• Kara-Re frees the Kandorians from their pocket universe, resettling them on an unihabited terrestrial planet orbiting a red giant.
+• Kara-Re frees the Kandorians from their pocket universe, resettling them on an uninhabited terrestrial planet orbiting a red giant.
 They name their new home "Rokyn".

 1983